EliranMalka1/secure-Comunication_LTD/backend/README.md

 ## Project Overview
 This backend provides a **secure API** for user management, authentication, password policy enforcement, customer management, and password reset via email.
 The secure version focuses on implementing security best practices to protect user data and ensure a robust and reliable system.
+The backend now includes an email verification flow after user registration.

 ---